Understanding MCP Servers

 Install the Server:

-- Paste the SSE endpoint URL in the installation dialog
+- Paste the HTTP streaming endpoint URL in the installation dialog

 - Configure server settings: